THE FAMILY CAMERA NETWORK

 What can they tell us about our national histories?

-THE FAMILY CAMERA NETWORK is a collaborative project that explores the relationship between photography and the idea of family, whether of origin or of choice, as is the case of LGBTQ+ communities.
+THE FAMILY CAMERA NETWORK is a collaborative project that explores the relationship between photography and the idea of family, whether of origin or of choice, as is the case with LGBTQ+ communities.
 In Canada, approaches to family have expanded in response to cultural shifts including: same-sex marriage, transnational adoptions, dislocations to pursue economic opportunities or prompted by political instability, climate change, or war.
 Personal photographs document feelings about family, how family is defined, and connections to loved ones who may be separated due to dislocation.